xan105/node-cgo-regodit/README.md

 About
 =====

-Read/Write Windows Registry in Node using GoLang.
+Read/Write Windows Registry using FFI and GoLang (x86, x64 and arm64).

-Made to demo that you can bind GoLang as a c-shared DLL (Go>=1.10) to node via FFI.<br />
+Originally created to demo that you can bind GoLang as a c-shared DLL (Go>=1.10) to Node via FFI.<br />
 Syntax is inspired from InnoSetup's Pascal Scripting Registry functions.

 Example